-Some samples from a Steinheil Munchen Cassar S prime lens
+Samples from a Steinheil Munchen Cassar S prime lens

-It’s a 50mm M42 mount lens, with a click-less aperture which covers f/2.8 to f/16.
-I couldn’t tell how many blades the aperture uses, but it is virtually a circle so it must be a quite large number.
-The lens is small measuring only about an inch and a half in depth and is silver in colour.
+It’s a 50mm, M42 mount lens, with a click-less aperture which covers f/2.8 to f/16.
+I couldn’t tell how many blades the aperture uses, but it is virtually a circle so it must be quite a large number.
+The lens is small, measuring only about an inch and a half in depth and is silver in colour.
 The focus adjustment covers a large range and allows the lens to focus from infinity to about 3 feet away, and interestingly the distance scale is actually marked in feet rather than meters.

 These samples were taken on a Sony Nex 6 APS-C camera in and around Loughborough in Leicestershire on a recent family trip.
 The macro images were taken with a short extension tube fitted to the lens to reduce the close focus distance.
 All the images were taken in RAW and processed in Lightroom CC using my normal workflow.
-To view the images in full size use this link and navigate between images with the keyboard arrow keys or by clicking each image for the next one.